alexeilebedev/openacr/README.md

 if the command was invoked with `-v` or `-verbose`, and `dbglog`, which prints if the command was invoked with `-d` or `-debug`.

+Whenever a command line is converted to a string with the `_ToCmdline` function, it inherits a lower verbosity level than the parent.
+This allows tracing the process tree by using an appropriate number of `-v`'s on the command line.

 Don't forget to `git reset --hard` to clean up any local changes.

 ## Ssim files

-Ssim is a Super-Simple line-oriented text format for storing configuration data in the form of tables of tuples.
+Ssim is a super-simple line-oriented text format for storing configuration data in the form of tables of tuples.
 Each tuple consists of a type tag and key-value pairs called attributes.
 The first key-value pair is a primary key.